 Above: Winter Aconite in yard near the Duck Pond in Madison, Wisconsin (3/13/21).

-Winter Aconite is not native but it can naturalize under the the right conditions.
+Winter Aconite is not native to Wisconsin or North America but it can naturalize under the the right conditions.
 A member of the buttercup family (Ranunculaceae) is one of the earliest bulbs to bloom in spring.

 Hyemalis: Latin for "winter-flowering".